mk-fg/rtl8812au/README.rst

 txpower values (via rtw_tx_pwr_idx_override module option, see modinfo), plus a few other misc ad-hoc tweaks.

-Afaik 5.2.9 wasn't tested as extensively as older rtl8812au version (e.g. 5.1.5), but seem to have straightforward improvements and patches, so what can possibly go wrong? :)
+Afaik 5.2.9.3 wasn't tested as extensively as older rtl8812au version (e.g. 5.1.5), and have been augmented by various hacks here, so what can possibly go wrong? :)

 (see "old-5.1.5" branch here for when it does)